Blessed with a bounty of wide-open spaces and weaned on our forefathers’ don’t-fence-me-in attitude, Colorado has long been a haven for horse lovers.

 3. Corral Kindness

 Colorado is home to dozens of equine rescue centers and sanctuaries, and virtually all of them welcome volunteers.
 Springfield’s Blue Rose Ranch rescues and rehabilitates unwanted horses — including ex-racehorses and neglected pets — and helps to find them forever homes.
-Ruby Ranch Horse Rescue in Ramah handles dire neglect cases as well as horses relinquished by owners; animals considered unadoptable are given a loving, permanent home at the ranch.
-And at Edwards Foundation in Parker, horses with heart-wrenching pasts find love and room to roam.
+Mountain Valley Horse Ranch in McCoy is committed to rescuing, rehabilitating and re-homing abused, neglected, abandoned and unwanted horses.
+Edwards Foundation in Parker, horses with heart-wrenching pasts find love and room to roam.
 Call in advance to match your skill set with a center’s needs.

 4. Creative Canter

 Horses are inspiring creatures, and you don’t have be astride a saddle to feel the spark of creativity.
 At the sixth annual Painting Horses Retreat with acclaimed artist Jill Soukup, held TBA, 2019, at Zapata Ranch in Mosca, curriculum includes equine anatomy, composition and sketching.
 Crafty types can learn from saddle maker Jesse Smith, in Pritchett.
 His intensive five-week Saddle School delivers detailed one-on-one instruction — and sends students home with one heck of a souvenir.